JienanChen/CS-30-Major-Project/Log of Progress on the Project Since May 1, 2019.md

 2. Worked on the Blaviken Lair game.

 ## May 22, 2019
-Investigated how to write code corresponding to the ends of a circle's diameter, keeping in mind that the circle (drawn using an ellipse) is in the eliipseMode of CENTER.
+Investigated how to write code corresponding to the ends of a circle's diameter, keeping in mind that the circle (drawn using an ellipse) is in the ellipseMode of CENTER.

+## May 23, 2019
+Corrected minor syntax errors in the "Tag Blaviken" game.

+## May 24, 2019
+Tried to find a way for the server to detect when the user is on the target in the "Blaviken's Lair" game.
+Worked on the p5js web editor.

+## May 25, 2019
+No work.